ahmednawazkhan/sellit/README.md

 After you configured the Interceptor and retrieved the `TOKEN` from storage your request will succeed on resolvers with `@UseGuards(GqlAuthGuard)`.

 **[⬆ back to top](#overview)**

+## Bugs
+- get by id returns 200 even if entity not found
+- deleting entity that does not exists returns 500

+## Look For
+- select enum values from dropdown